randomuserhi/Deep-Engine/DeepEngineDocs/ECS/03 - Design Document.md

 > NOTE:: For instances where this is not applicable, a variant that returns a typed memory region is also provided:
 > - `void* GetComponent(ComponentId comp)`
 > - `Deep_Inline T& GetComponent<typename T>(ComponentId comp)`

+Alternatively, modding can be done by loading a DLL compiled with the exact same ABI and the same struct packing and alignment (typically safely achieved by compiling both the custom DLL and the main code with the same compiler (including compiler version + patch)) thus allowing the raw structs to be passed around.

+Or just recompile the entire program with the custom code from scratch!